DanXi-Dev/DanXi/README_EN.md

 # Install
 Note: This application is still in early development and may have unpredictable bugs.
 If you meet abnormal behavior in this application，Please [create an issue](https://github.com/w568w/DanXi/issues/new/choose) or [create a new pull request](https://github.com/w568w/DanXi/compare).
+## Windows
+Go to [release page](https://github.com/w568w/DanXi/releases), just download the zip file and unzip it.

 ## Android
 Go to [release page](https://github.com/w568w/DanXi/releases), just download the apk file and install it.
 (Depending on the device, you may need to allow "Install apps from unknown sources" in the settings.)